kenjyco/webclient-helper/README.md

         Other kwargs are passed to webclient_helper.session_method

     GET(self, url, headers=None, params=None, debug=False, **kwargs)
-        Send a GET request and return response data
+        Send a GET request and return response object

         - url: url/endpoint
         - headers: dict of headers to update on the session before making request